DiogoSantosPata/Fastplot/README.md

 <h1>How to use it: </h1>

-1-From your console type: `fastplot`, in order to run the server 2-Now you are free to run your python script using the `fastplot` library
+1. From your console type: `fastplot`, in order to run the server
+2. Now you are free to run your python script using the `fastplot` library

 <h5>An example of a minimal python script:</h5>
 ```